Map of biogas filling stations in Finland

-For foreign visitors it is important to note that 35 of these 36 biogas stations are open, i.e. accessible to all customers without operator specific fuel cards and contracts.
+For foreign visitors it is important to note that 35 of these 37 stations are open, i.e. accessible to all customers without operator specific fuel cards and contracts.
 Payment options vary between operators, including cash, credit cards, bank cards, billing and fuel cards.
 All stations are automatic and always open (24/7).
-At 33 stations credit card option is always available; at 2 stations cash option is available only during office hours (fuel card is needed in other times).
+At 34 stations credit card option is always available; at 1 station cash option is available only during office hours (fuel card is needed in other times).
 For foreign visitors, utilization of the following 3 public stations require special measures:

-- CBG100 Laukaa and CBG100 Forssa: open access during office hours only, fuel card required outside of office hours.
+- CBG100 Laukaa: open access during office hours only, fuel card required outside of office hours.

-- CBG100 Lempäälä: not open access station, i.e. contract with the operator required.
+- CBG100 Forssa and CBG100 Lempäälä: not open access stations, i.e. contracts with operators required.